juychen/juychen.github.io/docs/4_Batch/BatchQueue.md

 ## Setup Batch Vulture Job Queue 2

-We can return back to the home page of Batch at: [https://us-east-2.console.aws.amazon.com/batch/home](https://us-east-2.console.aws.amazon.com/batch/home).
+We can return back to the home page of [Batch](https://us-east-2.console.aws.amazon.com/batch/home).
 Create a Job Queue 2 for parallel processing of Vulture tasks by repeating the same steps from Step 1 to Step 4 used to create Job Queue 1 above.

 <div class="code-example" markdown="1">